jku-isse/factory-in-a-box/MES/akkashopfloordemo/shopfloor-angular-frontend/shopfloorfrontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Publish on Apache server

+If you use Apache to statically host the website, you have to put all the generated files from your build process in the `htdocs/` directory of your Apache distribution.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).